phouse512/blog/_posts/2023-12-30-rds-encryption-migration.markdown

 encrypted-at-rest for compliance reasons.
 While this is now the default in AWS, at the time when we started building our infrastructure (late 2017), this was not the case.
-Moving our large production instance with minimal-downtime was not as simple as we might have hoped, and required experimentation and cobbling together various sources of information and tooling.
+Moving our large production instance with minimal-downtime was not as simple as we hoped, and required experimentation and cobbling together various sources of information and tooling.